-Since its founding in 1936, the University of Nebraska Foundation has grown into one of the largest and most successful foundations representing a public university in the U.S. The total assets of the foundation exceed $2 billion and the main endowment exceeds $1 billion.
+Since its founding in 1936, the University of Nebraska Foundation has grown into one of the largest and most successful foundations representing a public university in the United States.
+The total assets of the foundation exceed $2 billion, and the main endowment exceeds $1 billion.
 This level of success reflects the quality and generosity of the foundation’s volunteer leadership, trustees and the many friends who support the university.

 Trustees play an important role in promoting the University of Nebraska.
 Those elected as trustees have a strong interest in higher education, integrity, a reputation within their communities and a dedication to the University of Nebraska.

 The University of Nebraska Foundation bylaws prescribe a membership of no fewer than 100 or more than 1,200 active members known as trustees.
 These individuals meet annually to elect new trustees and the board of directors from its membership.
 The work of the board of directors is not merely advisory in nature; it includes vital governance and policy decisions that determine the course of the foundation.
 The foundation board of directors meets three times a year, and trustees may be appointed to serve on board committees or subcommittees to assist in the oversight of the foundation.
 The board’s standing committees are: audit, executive, finance, governance, investment and trustee engagement.